rokon12/rokon12.github.io/README.md

 ## Bio:

-My name is **A N M Bazlur Rahman** and I work as a Sr. Software Engineer at [Contrast Security](https://www.contrastsecurity.com/).
+Hey there!
+I'm **Bazlur** and I work as a Senior Software Engineer at [Contrast Security](https://www.contrastsecurity.com/).
 I have over a decade of professional experience in the software industry, primarily in Java and Java-related technologies.
 Recently, I was honored with the title of [Java Champion](https://twitter.com/Java_Champions/status/1523728715368509440).

 Outside of my regular work hours, I love to mentor, write, speak at conferences, and contribute to open-source projects.
 I am the founder and current moderator of the [Java User Group in Bangladesh](https://jugbd.org/), and I have been organizing meetups and conferences to share Java-related knowledge with the community since 2013.
 I was named Most Valuable Blogger (MVP) at [DZone](https://dzone.com/users/1298119/bazlur_rahman.html), one of the most recognized technology publishers in the world.
 Additionally, I am an editor for the Java Queue at [InfoQ](https://www.infoq.com/profile/A-N-M-Bazlur-Rahman/), another leading technology content publisher and conference organizer, and an editor at [Foojay.io](https://foojay.io/today/author/bazlur-rahman/), a platform for OpenJDK enthusiasts.
 I have also published [four books](https://www.rokomari.com/book/129165/java-programming) about the Java programming language in Bengali, which were bestsellers in Bangladesh.